 - Autistic people have a special talent

 We know a lot of parents and autistic adults get asked about this, and it can be frustrating.
 We all have strengths and weaknesses and autistic people are no different.
 Being autistic doesn't necessarily make you the next Einstein.
-Research suggests that around 1 in 10 autistic people have special talents but we don't know why.
+Research suggests that around 28% of autistic people have special talents but we don't know why.

 - Autistic people have learning difficulties